typedb/typedb-docs/09-schema/01-concepts.md

 <div class = "note">
 [Note]
-**For those developing with Client [Node.js](../03-client-api/03-nodejs.md)**: Executing `define` and `undefine` queries, is as simple as passing the Graql(string) query to the `query()` function available on the [`transaction`](../03-client-api/03-nodejs.md#transaction) object.
+**For those developing with Client [Node.js](../03-client-api/03-nodejs.md)**: Executing `define` and `undefine` queries, is as simple as passing the TypeQL(string) query to the `query()` function available on the [`transaction`](../03-client-api/03-nodejs.md#transaction) object.
 </div>

 <div class = "note">
 [Note]
-**For those developing with Client [Python](../03-client-api/02-python.md)**: Executing `define` and `undefine` queries, is as simple as passing the Graql(string) query to the `query()`method available on the [`transaction`](../03-client-api/02-python.md#transaction) object.
+**For those developing with Client [Python](../03-client-api/02-python.md)**: Executing `define` and `undefine` queries, is as simple as passing the TypeQL(string) query to the `query()`method available on the [`transaction`](../03-client-api/02-python.md#transaction) object.
 </div>

 ## Summary
-We learned that a Grakn schema is essentially a collection of Entities, Relations, and Attributes - what we call the Grakn Concept Types.
+We learned that a TypeDB schema is essentially a collection of Entities, Relations, and Attributes - what we call the TypeDB Concept Types.
 It is the modularity of these concept types and how they interact with one another that allows us to model complex datasets in an intuitive way that represents their true nature.

-In the next section, we learn about one last addition to the schema - [Graql Rules](../09-schema/03-rules.md).
+In the next section, we learn about one last addition to the schema - [TypeQL Rules](../09-schema/03-rules.md).